Timo Werner: RB Leipzig

 On 11 June 2016, Werner agreed to a four-year contract with RB Leipzig for a reported transfer fee of €10 million, the largest in the club's history.
-On 26 September 2016, he became the youngest player to play in 100 Bundesliga matches when he appeared in a fixture against 1.
-FC Köln at the age of 20 years and 203 days.
-In doing so, he bettered the record previously held by Julian Draxler by 22 days, although he was again surpassed by Havertz in 2019.
+He became the youngest player to play in 100 Bundesliga matches when he appeared in a fixture against 1.
+FC Köln at the age of 20 years and 203 days on 26 September 2016.
+In doing so, he broke the record previously held by Julian Draxler by 22 days, although he was again surpassed by Havertz in 2019.
 Werner ended the 2016–17 Bundesliga season with 21 goals, making him the leading German goalscorer in the division, and helped RB Leipzig qualify for the UEFA Champions League for the first time in the club's history.

-In March 2018, in a match against his former club, Stuttgart, Werner became the youngest player to reach the milestone of 150 Bundesliga appearances, eclipsing the record previously held by Charly Körbel.
-Later that month he helped Leipzig defeat Bayern Munich for the first time ever when he scored the winning goal in a 2–1 victory.
+In a match against his former club Stuttgart in March 2018, Werner became the youngest player to reach the milestone of 150 Bundesliga appearances, eclipsing the record previously held by Charly Körbel.
+Later that month, he helped Leipzig defeat Bayern Munich for the first time ever when he scored the winning goal in a 2–1 victory.
 He ultimately went on to score 13 goals and record seven assists for the season.

-On 7 October 2018, Werner scored two goals in a 6–0 league win over 1.
-FC Nürnberg, the first of which was his 50th Bundesliga goal.
+On 7 October 2018, Werner scored his 50th Bundesliga goal in a 6–0 league win over 1.
+FC Nürnberg.
 The result was also RB Leipzig's biggest ever win in the competition.
 The following month, he scored a twice in a 3–0 league win over Hertha BSC and in doing so recorded the tenth competitive brace of his career.
 He reached the milestone of 10 league goals for the season on 16 December after scoring twice in a 4–1 win over Mainz 05.
 His double against Mainz was his fifth brace of the campaign, meaning that by that stage of season every time he scored in a match he went on to score a brace.
-On 27 January 2019, he made his 100th appearance for RB Leipzig when he started in a 4–0 league win over Fortuna Düsseldorf.
+He made his 100th appearance for RB Leipzig when he started in a 4–0 league win over Fortuna Düsseldorf on 27 January 2019.
 He became the first player to score 50 Bundesliga goals for the club on 4 May when he scored once and assisted another in a 3–3 draw with Mainz.

 Werner scored his first Bundesliga hat-trick in a 3–1 away victory against Borussia Mönchengladbach on 30 August 2019.
 He made his 100th league appearance for the club on 5 October, during a 1–1 draw with Bayer Leverkusen.
 At the start of the following month, he scored another hat-trick and recorded three assists to guide Leipzig to an 8–0 win over Mainz, their biggest-ever win in the Bundesliga.
 On 23 November, he became the youngest ever player to reach the milestone of 200 Bundesliga appearances.